cran/eplusr/README.md

 ## Author

-Hongyuan Jia
+Hongyuan Jia and Adrian Chong

 ## License

 The project is released under the terms of MIT License.

-Copyright © 2016-2020 Hongyuan Jia
+Copyright © 2016-2021 Hongyuan Jia and Adrian Chong

 ------------------------------------------------------------------------